9th8/up-to-date-real-world-haskell/12-barcode-recognition.md

 Now that we have a colour image in hand, we need to convert the colour data into monochrome.
 An intermediate step is to convert the data to greyscale.
-There\'s a simple, widely used formula[^1] for converting an RGB image into a greyscale image, based on the perceived brightness of each colour channel.
+There's a simple, widely used formula[^1] for converting an RGB image into a greyscale image, based on the perceived brightness of each colour channel.